Paul Gazelka

 Paul E. Gazelka (/gəˈzɛlkə/ gə-ZEL-kə; born October 1, 1959) is an American politician and small business owner from Minnesota.
 A Republican, Gazelka was a member of the Minnesota Senate and was previously a member of the Minnesota House of Representatives.
 In the state senate, Gazelka served as majority leader from 2017 to 2021.

-Born and raised in Saint Paul, Minnesota, Gazelka spent his later formative years in Minnesota’s Iron Range region.
+Born and raised in Saint Paul, Minnesota, Gazelka spent his later formative years in Minnesota's Iron Range region.
 He lives near Gull Lake in Cass County, Minnesota.
-He represents Senate District 9, which includes parts of Cass, Morrison, Todd, and Wadena counties in the north central part of the state.
+He represented Senate District 9, which included parts of Cass, Morrison, Todd, and Wadena Counties in the north central part of the state.

 Early life, education, and career

 Gazelka was born on October 1, 1959, in St. Paul, Minnesota.
 He lived in St. Paul until age 15, when his family moved to Virginia, Minnesota, a city on the state's Mesabi Iron Range.
 Gazelka attended Roosevelt High School there and then Oral Roberts University in Tulsa, Oklahoma, where he graduated with a bachelor's degree in business management.

 Gazelka is an insurance agent.
 He owns and operates an insurance agency in Baxter.